vxtls/zstd/programs/zstd.1.md

     Value 0 is special and means "default": _ovlog_ is automatically determined by `zstd`.
     In which case, _ovlog_ will range from 6 to 9, depending on selected _strat_.

+- `ldmHashRateLog`=_lhrlog_, `lhrlog`=_lhrlog_:
+    Specify the frequency of inserting entries into the long distance matching hash table.

+    This option is ignored unless long distance matching is enabled.

+    Larger values will improve compression speed.
+Deviating far from the default value will likely result in a decrease in compression ratio.

+    The default value varies between 4 and 8, depending on `strategy`.

 - `ldmHashLog`=_lhlog_, `lhlog`=_lhlog_:
     Specify the maximum size for a hash table used for long distance matching.